 Where are they based?
-If a large item couriers hub/home is close local to you or where your bulky delivery is going then you have the chance of your item being included in a consolidated delivery or backload, which can often be cheaper than a dedicated delivery service.
+If a couriers hub/home is local to you or where your bulky delivery is going then you have the chance of your item being included in a consolidated delivery or backload, which can often be cheaper than a dedicated delivery service.

-Finding and comparing couriers for your large items can be difficult, especially if you’re unsure what type of service your delivery requires.
+Finding a large item courier can be difficult, especially if you’re unsure what type of service your delivery requires.

-This is where we can assist; by listing your large item delivery request on Shiply you can receive quotes from multiple delivery companies able to move your goods.
+This is where we can assist; by listing your item on Shiply you can receive quotes from multiple delivery companies able to move your goods.

 Couriers on Shiply are searching for items to fill empty parts of their journey so you’re likely to get the best quotes from companies that are already making similar trips.